5outh/5outh.github.io/Superpowered keyword args in Haskell.md

 ```

 Using [[Monoid]]s gives us better composition of common operations in many
 cases.
-Here, I might argue that taking this step is unnecessary, but it is at
+I might argue that taking this step is unnecessary for this particular
-least helpful for illustrative purposes.
+example, but it is at least helpful for illustrative purposes and might come in
+handy depending on your use case.

 ### A small note